openebs/zfs-localpv/README.md

 2. CSI Node Plugin - Serves the requests by performing the operations and making the volume available for the initiator.

 ### Why OpenEBS ZFS LocalPV?
-1. Light weight, easy to setup storage provisoner for provisioning node local volumes in k8s ecosystem.
+1. Lightweight, easy to set up storage provisoner for host-local volumes in k8s ecosystem.
 2. Makes ZFS stack available to k8s, allowing end users to use the ZFS functionalites like snapshot, restore, clone, thin provisioning, resize, encryption, compression, dedup, etc for their Persistent Volumes.
 3. Cloud native, i.e based on CSI spec, so certified to run on K8s.